tiantiantianblue/learngit/readme.txt

-this is the very start of tiny-one let the whole world know you this is a free software
+this is the very start of tiny-one let the whole world know you this is a distributed free software